gozzarda/spsetup/README.md

 Note: `virt-resize` is available in the `libguestfs-tools` package.

+The image can be converted to different formats using `qemu-img convert` as detailed [here](https://docs.openstack.org/image-guide/convert-images.html).
+For example, `qemu-img convert -f raw -O vmdk contestant.img contestant.vmdk` will convert the image to VMDK format.

 Alternative setups such as a virtual machine are possible, but platform dependent, so instructions are not included here.